Ascension St. John Hospital Nephrology Fellowship

 Fellows provide primary evaluation and management of all nephrology cases on this unit while educating the residents who rotate through the service.
 This service is consistently highly rated by residents and fellows as an outstanding learning environment.

-The Interventional Nephrology Suite is an 8,000 sq. ft. modern surgical/radiological suite, with two fully equipped operating/radiology theaters.
-It is physically contiguous with the Division of Nephrology and fellows' offices.
-The suite is fully staffed with registered nurses and accredited radiologic technicians.
-It offers fellows the opportunity to gain accreditation in all nephrologic interventional procedures as indicated under the supervision of an ASDIN certified interventional nephrologist or board-certified vascular surgeons.
+The Vascular Access Center has been in operation since 2002.
+There is a dedicated team which includes a Vascular Surgeon, Interventional Nephrologists, registered nurses and accredited radiologic technologists.
+The newly built Interventional Nephrology Suite is an 8,000 sq. ft. modern surgical/radiological suite, with two fully equipped procedure rooms.
+It is located at the St. Clair Nephrology Roseville office approximately four miles from the hospital.
+It offers fellows the opportunity to gain accreditation in all interventional nephrology procedures, as indicated, under the supervision of an ASDIN certified interventional nephrologist or board-certified vascular surgeon.

 Nephrology Consult Service